floweredscarf/su25/labs/lab11/index.md

 that rely on comparisons.
 This technique will be widely used in the remainder of the class.

-Please note that if you are on a Windows computer, the "\n" newline characters in `BinaryTreeTest.java` should be replaced with "\r\n" for local testing.
-This issue will not affect the AG.

 ## Recall: Binary Trees

 We'll now move on from trees and explore a common, special case of the tree data